 Childcare assistance if eligible, Education award upon successful completion of service, Health coverage, Housing, Stipend, Student loan forbearance, Training

-As a member, you will receive orientation and training, housing, a living stipend, health care benefits, and an education award of $5,920 from the National Service Trust (CNCS) upon successful and satisfactory completion of the program.
+As a member, you will receive orientation and training, housing, a living stipend, health care benefits, and an education award of $6,345 from the AmeriCorps upon successful and satisfactory completion of the program.
 Uniforms provided.
-Childcare assistance if eligible.
 Utilities/internet/cable included with housing.
 Housing is furnished and household items like toilet paper, paper towels, cookware provided for use during service term.

 Desired Certifications or Qualifications